healthchecks/healthchecks/templates/docs/measuring_script_run_time.md

  calculates the job execution times as the time gaps between adjacent "start" and "complete" events.

-Signaling a start kicks off a separate timer: the job now **must** signal a success within its configured "Grace Time," or it will get marked as "down."
+## Alerting Logic

+SITE_NAME applies an additional alerting rule for jobs that  use the `/start` signal.

+If a job sends a "start" signal, but then does not send a "complete" signal within its configured grace time, SITE_NAME will assume the job has failed.
+It will mark the job as "down" and send out alerts.

+## Usage Example

 Below is a code example in Python: